-Physical disturbance to the seabed dataset in support of the Marine Strategy Framework Directive (MSFD) Descriptor 6 (D06C02, 2018 Reporting)
+Physical disturbance to the seabed dataset in support of the Marine Strategy Framework Directive (MSFD) Descriptor 6 (D6C2, 2024 Reporting)

-This dataset is part of the 2018 Belgian submission for the Marine Strategy Framework Directive (MSFD) linked to descriptor 6, criterion 2.
-This dataset describes and maps the physical disturbance to the seabed in the Belgian part of the North Sea (BPNS) between 2011 and 2016.
-The dataset combines different layers of human activities leading to a disturbance of the seabed, including power cables with its rock dump, dredging and dumping, extraction, war ammunition stocking and wind farms.
-The area disturbed is mapped and quantified per year, per activity and per benthic broad habitat.
+This dataset is part of the 2024 Belgian submission for the Marine Strategy Framework Directive (MSFD) linked to descriptor 6, criterion 2.
+This dataset describes and maps the physical disturbance to the seabed in the Belgian part of the North Sea (BPNS) between 2010 and 2021.
+The dataset combines different layers of human activities leading to a disturbance of the seabed, including ‘soft’ beach and foreshore nourishments, dredging and dumping, sand extraction, fisheries, burial of cables, war ammunition stocking and construction of wind farms.
+The area disturbed is mapped and quantified per year and per activity, and plotted on the predominant broad-scale benthic habitat types of the EUSeaMap 2023.
+Infield cables from wind farms and Elia cables (NEMO and MOG) are not shown due to mutual agreements.Download and links

-Download and links

 WFS: MSFD:D6C2_Physical_Disturbance

 A WFS service to download: GIS layer for Physical disturbance and loss of the seabed: Disturbance (MSFD).
-Vera Van Lancker, Lars Kint, Giacomo...
+Lars Kint, Vera Van Lancker

 This dataset is published in the download service (WFS) available at https://spatial.naturalsciences.be/geoserver/MSFD/ows?version=2.0.0&service=WFS&request=GetCapabilities with layer name MSFD:D6C2_Physical_Disturbance.